regtracks/regtracks/README.md

 ||
-any valid_name as name  # we use a character set defined below times forever or digit as number      # 'or' allows another rule or block to be matched instead of the previous one times forever
+any valid_name as name  # we use a character set defined below times forever or any digit as number  # 'or' allows another rule or block to be matched instead of the previous one times forever
 ||